What Happens on a Cruise, Stays on the Cruise - Part 4

 Then should I be visiting your table - see what femme fatales...

 Lemaruh, (cutting her off) as crazy as the next statement may sound, I only have eyes for you.
-I cannot say the same for you!
+I cannot however say the same for you!

 Haha!
 True.
 I do not have eyes for me.

-Harry looked across at her, Lemara did her best to suppress her giggle, but that only resulted in her cracking a smile.
+Harry looked across at her, Lemara did her best to suppress her giggle, but that only resulted in her cracking a huge smile.

 By this time they were at her table.
 Nine guests were already seated, and indeed there was an empty chair waiting for her.
-She said good evening to the group, and their conversations stopped.
+She said good evening to the party, and their conversations stopped.
 A middle-aged gentleman seated directly across from her piped up.

 Before she could answer a lady at an adjacent table tapped Lemara on the arm to declare her love for her dress.